paulinopjc/edia/README.md

 ## API Endpoints

-GIAVault exposes several API endpoints for managing insurance policies and related operations.
+EdiaVault exposes several API endpoints for managing insurance policies and related operations.
 Here are some of the main endpoints:

 - `/api/auth/[...nextauth]`: Authentication-related endpoints for user authentication.
 - `/api/login`: Endpoint for user login.